dotnet/runtime/src/clr/Documentation/Profiling/ReJIT on Attach.md

 ## Inner workings/Limitations

 With this API you are no longer required to monitor JIT callbacks to manually block inlining from occurring.
-To acheive that the runtime now globally blocks a ReJITted method from being inlined (even if it was ReJITted with `ICorProfilerInfo4::RequestReJIT` and not the new API).
+To achieve that the runtime now globally blocks a ReJITted method from being inlined (even if it was ReJITted with `ICorProfilerInfo4::RequestReJIT` and not the new API).
 Once a method is reverted with `ICorProfilerInfo4::RequestRevert` inlining will occur again for any future jittings.

 It is important to mention here how `RequestRevert` works.
 When you revert a ReJITted method, the original native code is activated.
 This means there are potential pitfalls for calling `RequestRevert`.
 Consider an app where method A inlines method B and the profiler wants to ReJIT both A and B. Once A and B are both ReJITted, the application will behave as expected.
 However, if later on the profiler decides to revert method A but intends to leave method B ReJITted, it might be surprising to find that once the original native code for A is activated this includes the inlined non-ReJIT IL for method B. Effectively any calls to B through A will be calling the original, unmodified IL.